nurzhanzhanuzak/eventsourcing/docs/topics/persistence.rst

 for recording :ref:`tracking objects <Tracking objects>` and querying successfully recorded tracking objects.

-The :func:`~eventsourcing.persistence.ProcessRecorder.insert_tracking` method defines a method signature for recording tracking objects.
+The :func:`~eventsourcing.persistence.TrackingRecorder.insert_tracking` method defines a method signature for recording tracking objects.

-The :func:`~eventsourcing.persistence.ProcessRecorder.max_tracking_id` method defines a method signature for discovering the notification ID of the last successfully recorded tracking object.
+The :func:`~eventsourcing.persistence.TrackingRecorder.max_tracking_id` method defines a method signature for discovering the notification ID of the last successfully recorded tracking object.
 This is useful when resuming the processing of event notifications from an application sequence.

-The :func:`~eventsourcing.persistence.ProcessRecorder.has_tracking_id` method defines a method signature for discovering whether an event notification has been successfully processed, and can be used by user interfaces to wait for an eventually consistent materialised view of the state of an event-sourced application to be updated.
+The :func:`~eventsourcing.persistence.TrackingRecorder.has_tracking_id` method defines a method signature for discovering whether an event notification has been successfully processed, and can be used by user interfaces to poll for an eventually consistent materialised view of the state of an event-sourced application to be updated.

+The :func:`~eventsourcing.persistence.TrackingRecorder.wait` method defines a method for waiting until a tracking object has been recorded, and can be used by user interfaces to wait for an eventually consistent materialised view of the state of an event-sourced application to be updated.
+It calls :func:`~eventsourcing.persistence.TrackingRecorder.has_tracking_id` with exponential backoff until the given timeout (seconds), optionally interrupted by the setting of a given event.

 .. literalinclude:: ../../eventsourcing/persistence.py
    :pyobject: TrackingRecorder